hack-different/apple-knowledge/SEP/memmap.md

 # Introduction

 When emulating SEP, it is particularly useful to know its physical memory layout (i.e. MMIO address).
-Inside the decoded 64bit SEP Firmware (>=A11), there are some constant arrays of structure that has the following format:
+Inside the decoded 64bit SEP Firmware (>=A11), there are some constant arrays of structure which have the following format:

 ```c
 struct phys_range {